GenericMappingTools/gmt/doc/rst/source/batch.rst

         gmt grdfilter data.grd -Fm\${BATCH_COL0} -G\${BATCH_NAME}.grd -D2
     gmt end
     EOF
+    cat << EOF > post.sh
+    gmt begin map pdf
+        gmt grdmath \${BATCH_PREFIX}_*.grd -S STD = \${BATCH_PREFIX}_std.grd
+        gmt grdimage \${BATCH_PREFIX}_std.grd -B -B+t"STD of Medians" -Chot gmt end show
+    EOF
-    gmt batch main.sh -Sbpre.sh -Twidths.txt -Nmedtopo -V
+    gmt batch main.sh -Sbpre.sh -Sfpost.sh -Twidths.txt -Nmedtopo -V

-iOf course, the syntax of how variables are used vary according to the scripting language.
-At the end of the execution we find 20 grids called medtopo_???.grd.
+Of course, the syntax of how variables are used vary according to the scripting language.
+At the end of the execution we find 20 grids called medtopo_???.grd as well as the medtopo_std.grd file.
-The information needed to do all this is hidden from the user;
+The information needed to do all of this is hidden from the user;
-the actual batch scripts that execute are derived from the user-provided scripts and supply the extra machinery.
+the actual batch scripts that execute are derived from the user-provided main.sh script and supply the extra machinery.
 The **batch** module automatically manages the parallel execution loop over all jobs using all available cores.

 See Also
 --------